cnr-isti-vclab/openlime/README.md

 ### Create a rollup file to use with other servers

-You do not need to use node.js as the server.
-Instead, you can use the `<script>` approach, embedding a rollup file, either `./build/openlime.min.js` or
+To create a rollup file that can be used with other servers, you don’t need to rely on Node.js as the server.
+Instead, you can embed the rollup file directly in your web page using the `<script>` tag.
+You can reference either `./dist/js/openlime.min.js` or `./dist/js/openlime.js`.

-`./build/openlime.js`,
-in your web page.
-The files
-`./dist/ui_custom.html` and `./dist/ui_svg.html` are examples of
-this approach.
-Such files will display correctly when served from any web server.
+In the `./dist/examples` folder, you’ll find simple **openLIME** web apps that demonstrate how to use this approach.
+These files will display correctly when served from any web server.

-To create the rollup files, call `rollup`:
+To generate the rollup files, simply run the following command:
 ```bash
 npm run rollup
 ```